 - Unsanitary living conditions

-- A senior stops bathing or continues to wear the same clothing
+- Senior stops bathing or continue to wear the same clothing

 - A direct report of sexual assault

 - Bruises around the genitals, breasts, or other parts of the body